 Applying for a Disability Retirement is an extensive process that requires a comprehensive evaluation of your Disability Retirement application.
 Below is an outline of what you may expect:

 Step 1: Contact SBCERA– To begin the process and request the required forms and information, please contact SBCERA at (909) 885-7980 or Toll Free (877) 722-3721.

-Step 3: Schedule and Attend a Consultation Appointment with SBCERA – SBCERA will notify you in writing confirming your Physician’s Report and forms have been approved.
-Once notified, you can contact our office to schedule your initial Disability Retirement appointment.
-Prior to attending your appointment, you must complete all forms, but you must wait to sign and date each form at the SBCERA office where an SBCERA staff member will review the completed forms.
+Step 3: Schedule and Attend a Consultation Appointment with SBCERA – SBCERA will contact you confirming that your application has been accepted for processing and schedule your initial Disability Retirement consultation.
+Prior to attending the consultation, you must complete and sign the forms.

 Step 5: Independent Medical Examination– You may be required to submit to one or more independent medical examinations based on your claimed injury and/or illness.

 Step 6: Comprehensive Medical Review and Preparation for the SBCERA Board of Retirement– The SBCERA Medical Advisor conducts a comprehensive review of the records pertaining to the application and advises the SBCERA Board on medical matters.
 In addition, staff reviews all records and prepares the recommendation to the SBCERA Board of Retirement.

 Step 7: SBCERA Board of Retirement Initial Hearing– The Disability Retirement application is considered by the SBCERA Board of Retirement.

 NOTE: Generally, in order for your application to be deemed timely, your Disability Retirement application must be submitted while you are still in service as an Active Member, or within four months after discontinuance of service, or it must establish that you have been continuously physically or mentally incapacitated from the date of discontinuance of service.